anaramirli/Single-Word-ASR/README.md

 # Speech-Recognition

-This project involves building end-to-end speech recognition in Fligh Simulator for a limited vocabulary by utilizing the Neural Networks, [Hidden Markov Models](https://mi.eng.cam.ac.uk/~mjfg/mjfg_NOW.pdf) and the hyperparameter optimization of the outcome of the built-in models.
+This project involves building end-to-end speech recognition in a fligh simulator for a limited vocabulary by utilizing the Neural Networks, [Hidden Markov Models](https://mi.eng.cam.ac.uk/~mjfg/mjfg_NOW.pdf) and the hyperparameter optimization of the outcome of the built-in models.
+Here we study the outcomes of model selection techniques for a speech recognition model on the given task task.

 Dataset: 41 context based words, 30620 entries<br/>